IIS 2017 Priority Areas

 How do I submit an application?

-Please contact the Clinical Research Review Committee (CRRC) Administrator at RA-VISUS-IISRequests@its.jnj.com or call (904) 443-1525 for an Application Form and additional instructions.
-Once the Application Form has been completed, it should be emailed to the CRRC Administrator, along with documents referenced in the submittal package.
+Please contact the Clinical Research Review Committee (CRRC) Administrator at RA-VISUS-IISRequests@its.jnj.com or call (904) 443-1525 for an Application Package and additional instructions.
+Once the Application Package has been completed, it should be emailed to the CRRC Administrator, along with documents referenced in the submittal package.

 NOTE: The Clinical Research Review Committee of Johnson and Johnson Vision Care, Inc. is located in the United States of America, and therefore requires all application submittals to be made in English.